 Journey to The Dessert World While Touring Istanbul

-There are a wide variety of desserts in Turkey and yes, they are all incredibly delicious.
+There are a wide variety of desserts in Türkiye and yes, they are all incredibly delicious.
+It is definitely one of the things to do in Türkiye Istanbul as part of the hipster Istanbul life.
 There are so many desserts that you can eat at the end of a meal or between meals, so that you can imagine yourself in a paradise of dessert.
-After all, we are talking about a country that named the post Ramadan holiday the “Feast of Sugar”.
 But we don’t want you overdoing the sugar – so maybe enjoy them with Turkish coffee or unsweetened tea.

-We have compiled a list of the best places to enjoy the most delicious desserts and candies of Istanbul:
+We have compiled a list of the best places to enjoy the most delicious desserts and Turkish candies in Istanbul:

 1. Şekerci Cafer Erol

 This candy store has been running since 1807.
 All candies are handmade and very tasty.
 Sugar masters combine their creativity and talent with a passion for making desserts.
-Colourful rock candies, Turkish delights, chocolates, special marzipan, crushed candies, pastry and milk desserts and jams will fascinate and delight you.
+Colourful rock candies, Turkish delights & chocolates, Turkish candy and special marzipan, crushed candies, pastry and milk desserts and jams will fascinate and delight you.
 They do special designs for celebrations such as anniversaries and birthdays too.
-You must visit Şekerci Cafer Erol, where miraculous candies are produced right there in the small shop in Kadıköy Bazaar.
+You must visit Şekerci Cafer Erol, full of Turkish sweets where miraculous candies are produced right there in the small shop in Kadıköy Bazaar.

 In various districts of Istanbul, you can see Güllüoğlu signs while walking down the street.
-Do not be fooled.
-The main place is in Karaköy.
-Karakoy Gulluoglu is the most famous baklava shop in Istanbul.
-If you want to eat the best baklava in Istanbul you should go to Karaköy Güllüoğlu.
+But the main place is in Karaköy.
+Karakoy Gulluoglu is the most famous Turkish baklava shop in Istanbul.
+If you want to eat one of the best baklava desserts in Istanbul, you should go to Karaköy Güllüoğlu.
 And when you get home you can go online and order Güllüoğlu to your home.